Authors: Alfredo Berbegal, Fernando Sabirón and Patrick Boumard

 However, over the last year I have had the opportunity to introduce the students of the master's degree in educational research in the Faculty of Education at the University of Zaragoza to the Nvivo software (Berbegal, 2013).
 The publication by Lyn Richards (2009) and the ‘Methods in Practice’ experience (Berbegal, 2009) have helped me greatly in dealing with this new educational challenge.
 Always insisting on a basic inter-dependence between epistemology and methodology, I have explained the logic of this software to them so that they can use it in their first research projects.

-I am a 36-year-old man (born July 6, 1978, Zaragoza, Spain).
+I was born July 6, 1978 in Zaragoza, Spain.
 As an educational professional, I initially worked part-time as a teacher of violoncello.
 I taught basic musical abilities and the violoncello to young amateur people.
 After my Graduate Studies at the University of Zaragoza (BA in Education Studies, 2001; MA in Psychopedagogy, 2003) and my Doctoral Training in France (University of Haute-Bretagne Rennes-2, University of Paris-8, 2004), I worked as social educator in a correction center for young offenders, monitoring assistance and reeducation, and also as vocational training counselor for the Juvenile Court.
 This professional experience was captured in an Ethnographic Case Study, receiving a European PhD in Philosophy and Education Sciences (June 24, 2008).
 As part of my Doctoral Research Fellowship (2005–2008), I have worked in the Department of Education Sciences, Methods of Research and Diagnosis in Education, University of Zaragoza.
 During this fellowship, I have also visited the Education Research and Documentation Centre of the Spanish Ministry for Education and Science (2005).
 In 2013, I completed a Master of Theoretical and Practical Philosophy, mention in History of Contemporary Philosophy and Thought, by the National University of Distance Education (Madrid, Spain).

 I held a post of assistant lecturer until 2012, when my position, fulfilling the demands of national assessments and accreditations, became that of Ph.D.
 Assistant Lecturer in the Faculty of Education, University of Zaragoza, Spain.
 Here, I have begun to redirect my educational duties prudently and responsibly in the teaching of primary and nursery degrees and master’s degree in educational research.
 In this sense, my worldview and its slow maturity had to serve a key idea: How do I see the training of education professionals and of future researchers in this field?
 What kind of social and educational discourse do I have?
 And how could this discourse be made operative in social and educational research?